matthias-reis/carda-gatsby/content/articles/2023/12/a-burial-at-sea-close-to-home-en.md

 The whole thing happens quickly and precisely, taking your breath away as you listen.
 A Burial At Sea play with such infecting enthusiasm, feeling absolutely confident in what they do.
 Listening to this band is pure joy—feels like coming home!

+**Reading recommendation:** Don't miss my [interview with A Burial At Sea](/2024/01/a-burial-at-sea-interview-en/)!
+You can check it out here!

 ## "A Burial At Sea – "páirc béal uisce"

 <iframe